stacksgov/sips/sips/sip-007/sip-007-stacking-consensus.md

 The second Bitcoin output is either a `p2pkh` or `p2sh` output such that the recipient Stacks address can be derived from the corresponding 20-byte hash (hash160).

+# Related Work

+This section will be expanded upon after this SIP is ratified.

+# Backwards Compatibility

+Not applicable.

+# Activation

+At least 20 miners must register a name in the `.miner` namespace in Stacks 1.0.
+Once the 20th miner has registered, the state of Stacks 1.0 will be snapshotted.
+300 Bitcoin blocks later (Bitcoin block 666050), the Stacks 2.0 blockchain will launch.
+Stacks 2.0 implements this SIP.

+# Reference Implementations

+Implemented in Rust.
+See https://github.com/blockstack/stacks-blockchain.